The Safe Night Space Program was developed through conversations with real people sleeping on the streets of Hobart.

 These conversations highlighted the every day struggles that people who are experiencing primary homelessness face – from finding food and showers, to personal safety – things that most people take for granted.

-We talked to Stacey, Craig and Mick about their experiences, and how the Safe Night Space program would help them.
+Prior to the launch of Safe Night Space, we talked to Stacey, Craig and Mick about their experiences, and how the Safe Night Space program would help them.

 You can make a difference to the lives of people like Stacey, Craig and Mick, by donating to the Safe Night Space program.

 Click here to donate and help people sleeping on the streets of Hobart.